rodmtl/rodmtl.github.io/index.md

 title: Home
 theme: minima
 ---
-# Rodrigo Riveros-Vanegas - *Devops & Software Architect*
+# Rodrigo Riveros-Vanegas - *CTO - Devops & Software Architect*

-Rodrigo is a Colombian Systems Engineer with over 12 years of experience working with Microsoft .NET technologies, BPM systems, and e-commerce platforms.
-From a young age, he's been passionate about computers and software.
-Recently, he has been focused on building cloud-based web applications in Azure and applying agile methodologies, with his latest role as a DevOps Architect, where he's been responsible for streamlining infrastructure and deployment processes.
-He also has strong skills in database development, including MSSQL and Oracle.
-A self-driven professional, Rodrigo is always striving to deliver high-quality software with a focus on performance and usability.
+Rodrigo is a Colombian Systems Engineer with over 12 years of experience in Microsoft .NET technologies, BPM systems, and e-commerce platforms.
+His passion for computers and software began early, and recently he has specialized in developing cloud-based web applications on Azure and implementing agile methodologies.
+In his latest role as a DevOps Architect, he's been responsible for optimizing infrastructure and deployment processes.
+Rodrigo also has strong database development skills, including expertise in MSSQL and Oracle.
+He’s a self-driven professional focused on delivering high-performance, user-friendly software solutions.

+Recently, he teamed up with his neighbors to launch [marketing.express](https://marketing.express/), a local business marketing tool that operates on autopilot.

-A proud father and husband, he moved to Montreal in 2014.
+A proud father and husband, Rodrigo relocated to Montreal in 2014.

 ## Areas of Expertise